samattwood9/6G6Z0035_1CWK30_2024/README.md

 ## Supplementary documents

-You should read the supplementary documents in the following order:
+It is recommended that you read the supplementary documents in the following order:

 1. Status Update (Email Summary).
 2. Memorandum of Understanding (Email Summary).
 3. Requirements Specification.
 4. Test Plan Structure & Responsibilities (Email Summary)
+5. Company Logo (Email)